Private Education in Singapore

 - Student protection and support services

-- Academic processes and assessment of students
+- Academic processes and student assessment

 - Quality assurance, monitoring and results